4.9 from 20 users

 Acupuncture for headaches

-- increasing endorphins and neuropeptide Y levels, which can help to combat negative affective states
+• Increasing endorphin and neuropeptide Y levels, which help to combat negative affective states

-- stimulating nerves located in muscles and other tissues, which leads to release of endorphins and other neurohumoral factors, and changes the processing of pain in the brain and spinal cord
+• Stimulating nerves in muscles and other tissues, leading to the release of endorphins and other neurohumoral factors that change how pain is processed in the brain and spinal cord

-- reducing inflammation, by promoting release of vascular and immunomodulatory factors
+• Reducing inflammation by promoting the release of vascular and immunomodulatory factors

-- increasing local microcirculation, which aids dispersal of swelling
+• Increasing local microcirculation, which aids the dispersal of swelling

 Our headache acupuncturist